 U.S.'s Blinken strongly condemns Iran seizure of Greek-flagged vessels

-WASHINGTON, May 30 (Reuters) - U.S. Secretary of State Antony Blinken on Monday condemned "in the strongest terms" Friday's seizure of two Greek-flagged vessels by Iran's Islamic Revolutionary Guard, the State Department said.
+WASHINGTON, May 30 (Reuters) - U.S. Secretary of State Antony Blinken on Monday condemned the "unjustified seizure" of two Greek-flagged vessels by Iran's Islamic Revolutionary Guard last week, the State Department said.

+Iranian forces seized two Greek tankers in the Gulf on Friday, shortly after Tehran warned it would take punitive action against Athens over the confiscation of Iranian oil by the United States from a tanker held off the Greek coast.

+"Iran's continued harassment of vessels and interference with navigational rights and freedoms are a threat to maritime security and the global economy," Blinken said in the statement.

-Blinken made the comments in a telephone call on Monday with Greek Foreign Minister Nikos Dendias, the department said.
+Blinken made the comments in a telephone call with Greek Foreign Minister Nikos Dendias, the department said.

+The U.S. and Greek diplomats called on Iran to immediately release the seized vessels, their cargoes, and their crews.
+Blinken said the United States stands with its NATO ally "in the face of this unjustified seizure."

+Iran's state maritime body said on Saturday the crew of the two Greek tankers not been detained, and were in good health and being cared for onboard their vessels.

 (Reporting by Doina Chiacu; Editing by Rosalba O'Brien)